awsdocs/aws-amplify-console-user-guide/doc_source/welcome.md

 + Configure and test your UI components directly within Studio to see how they update and display data\.
 + Bind your cloud\-connected backend to your frontend UI in a few simple steps\.

-## Getting started with Amplify<a name="get-started"></a>

-### Getting started with Amplify Hosting<a name="get-started-hosting"></a>

-To get started with Amplify's hosting features, see the [Getting started with existing code](getting-started.md) tutorial\.
-After completing the tutorial, you will be able to connect your git repository \(GitHub, BitBucket Cloud, GitLab, and AWS CodeCommit\) to set up continuous deployment\.
-Alternatively, you can get started with one of the [fullstack continuous deployment samples](deploy-backend.md)\.

 ### Getting started with Amplify Studio<a name="get-started-adminui"></a>

 You don't need an AWS account to get started using Studio to create a backend\.
 Without an AWS account, you can begin modeling data for your backend locally\.

 With an AWS account, you have access to an expanded set of Studio features for managing your backend environment as well as the visual designer for creating frontend UI components that you can connect to your app's backend\.
 For more information, see [Getting started](https://docs.amplify.aws/console/adminui/start) in the *Amplify docs*\.

 ## Modern SPA web applications<a name="modern-web-applications"></a>